Appdynamics/django-base-project/README.md

 As noted in the above console, your documentation will be built into the _build folder.

-For more information on 'Spinx' and how to host your documentation, go to:
+For more information on `Spinx` and how to host your documentation, go to:

 1. [http://sphinx-doc.org/tutorial.html](http://sphinx-doc.org/tutorial.html)
 2. [http://bash-shell.net/blog/2014/apr/19/private-read-docs-private-github-repo/](http://bash-shell.net/blog/2014/apr/19/private-read-docs-private-github-repo/)